Foreplay is meant to be fun, the precursor to intercourse or just extended pleasureable sex play because not everyone has penetrative sex.

 Relax and take your time

 Get naked together.
 Enjoy a hot steamy bath with plenty of bubbles.
 Soap each other in intimate ways to turn the heat up.
-Use a bath oil to lube up his penis or her clitoris or let them gently massage your breasts.
+Use a bath oil to lube up their penis or clitoris or let them gently massage your breasts.

 Use lubricants on your partner, this makes masturbation feels so much better and can help you enjoy longer sexual intercourse too.